jacobdensford/jacobdensford.com/pages/adventure-planning.md

 ## Factions

-Establish who the driving factions are in your world.
+Establish three to six major factions.
 Some of these were likely already created during session zero.
 Come up with three to six defining characteristics for each faction and at least one driving goal.
 Then write three to six things that will happen as each faction presses ever closer towards completing their goal, assuming the heroes do not interfere.

 ## List of Names